 - If you want to discover more, make sure you don't miss our wide collection of VPN guides that cover a broad range of issues and scenarios.

-Using a VPN is an excellent way of keeping your online privacy safe if you use it right.
+Using a VPN is an excellent way of protecting your online privacy if you use it right.
 The reason it’s so efficient is that this service redirects all your network traffic through a private server, away from prying eyes.

 However, in some cases, certain bits of traffic might escape the private tunnel and expose you.
 We call these incidents leaks.
 In this article, we’re going to show you how to prevent these leaks from ever occurring on your PC.